jpaoad31/CSE110-Public-Page/index.md

 ![John and his boyfriend Tommy](./assets/images/John_Tommy.JPG)

-My favorite quote is from my freshman high school english professor.
+My favorite quote is from my high school freshman english professor.
 He said this at the beginning of the year and it has stuck with me since.

 > You can't just turn in your best, you need to turn in _A_ quality work
 > to get an A in this class.
 >
 > — Jonathan St. John

-A lot of people have the misconception that trying their best is always good enough, but often times it really isn't.
+A lot of people submit to the misconception that trying their best is always good enough to recieve an A, but often times it really isn't.
 I will strive to not only do my best in this class, but to make sure that my best is at _A_ level.

 ## Coding

-I did not do any real coding before taking cse 11 my freshman year at UCSD, althgouh I did start with a lot of prior knowledge of computer science and programming basics.
-Given that's the case, I have learned these programming languages starting with:
+I did not do any real coding before taking CSE 11 my freshman year at UCSD, although I did start with a lot of prior knowledge of computer science and programming basics.
+Given that's the case, I have learned these programming languages so far in this order:

 1. Java
 2. C/C++
 3. Python

 Out of these my favorite has been C++.
-I like having direct control over the behavior of the program, and I think the process of developing low-level solutions to problems is a lot of fun.
+I like having direct control over the behavior of a program, and I think the process of developing low-level solutions to problems is a lot of fun.
 I'd rather design my own custom list implementation than use the built in lists if I had the opportunity.
+That was there is no ambihuity in behavior.

 I watch a lot of YouTube videos and some of them are related to computer science and programming:

 - [Retro Game Mechanics Explained](https://www.youtube.com/channel/UCwRqWnW5ZkVaP_lZF7caZ-g) which is self explanatory
 - [javidx9](https://www.youtube.com/c/javidx9) who does C++ coding and projects to follow along

-Here's a fun square root algorithm from Quake that you can learn more about [here](https://youtu.be/p8u_k2LIZyo) if you would like.
+Here's a fun squareroot algorithm from Quake that you can learn more about [here](https://youtu.be/p8u_k2LIZyo) if you would like.

 ```
 float Q_rsqrt( float number )